sysprog21/vwifi/README.md

 It shows that `owl1` has connected to the BSS with BSSID `00:6f:77:6c:30:00`, which is the MAC address of `owl0`.

-You may also check the connection of `owl2` by the slightly changing the command above.
+You may also check the connection of `owl2` by slightly changing the command above.

-On the other hand, we can validate all the stations conntected to `owl0` by the following commands:
+On the other hand, we can validate all the stations connected to `owl0` by the following commands:
 ```shell
 sudo ip netns exec ns0 iw dev owl0 station dump
 ```